Inbound AI For Child Care Centers

 It gathers child age or birth date, desired start date, days and hours needed, program interest, sibling context, subsidy notes, preferred tour time, and urgency.

 Bookable tour calls move forward.
-Sensitive policy, licensing, health, medication, pickup, staffing, or classroom-capacity questions route to staff with context.
+Sensitive policy, licensing, health, medication, pickup, staffing, or classroom-capacity questions go to staff with context.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.